playXE/libimmixcons/README.md

 - Windows

-  Should work but it is not tested.
+  Should work but it is not properly tested,GC stats printing is unsupported.

 # TODO